minio/docs/source/vmware/vmware-overview.rst

 Enable MinIO for VMware vSphere
 -------------------------------

-VMware vSphere 7 Update 1 includes the MinIO Client Plugin.
+VMware vSphere 7 Update 1 XXX includes the MinIO Client Plugin.
 You have to explicitly enable the plugin from the :guilabel:`Client Plugins` view in vCenter.